 This term refers to the diamond’s proportions–specifically how the diamond facets interact with the light.

-The Gemmological Institute of America (GIA) then spent decades refining and developing a cut grading system for round brilliant diamonds, which emphasizes the significance of the round brilliant diamond and its reputation.
+The Gemmological Institute of America (GIA) then spent decades refining and developing a cut grading system for round brilliant diamonds, which emphasises the significance of the round brilliant diamond and its reputation.

 The table below serves as a general guideline for determining the cut grade of a round diamond.
 GIA takes these and other factors into consideration when assigning a cut grade.

-Evaluating color in round diamonds is entirely dependent on the preference of its buyer or wearer.
+Evaluating colour in round diamonds is entirely dependent on the preference of its buyer or wearer.

-Customers sometimes prefer the warmer tones of color grades G-H to the rare, icy cool tones of color grades D-F, especially when set in rose or yellow gold.
+Customers sometimes prefer the warmer tones of colour grades G-H to the rare, icy cool tones of colour grades D-F, especially when set in rose or yellow gold.

-The truth is, the difference between these two color grade ranges is difficult to perceive in round diamonds, especially to the naked eye.
+The truth is, the difference between these two colour grade ranges is difficult to perceive in round diamonds, especially to the naked eye.

 Round Diamond Clarity Guide